wikimedia/eventgate/README.md

-`port`                      |            6927 | port on which the service will listen `interface`                 |       localhost | hostname on which to listen `user_agent`                |        eventbus | The UserAgent seen when making remote http requests (e.g. for remote schemas) `stream_field`              |     meta.stream | The name of the stream this event belongs to.
+`port`                      |            6927 | port on which the service will listen `interface`                 |       localhost | hostname on which to listen `user_agent`                |        eventbus | The UserAgent seen when making remote http requests (e.g. for remote schemas) `stream_field`              |         $schema | The name of the stream this event belongs to.
 This will be used with `topic_prefix` to build the destination Kafka topic name.
 `topic_prefix`              |       undefined | If given, destinaton Kafka topics will be this + the stream name extracted using `stream_field`.
-`id_field`                  |         meta.id | This is mainly used for logging.
+`id_field`                  |       undefined | This is mainly used for logging.
 If given, this will be extracted from each event to build an event id that will be added to log messages dealing with the event.
 `key_field`                 |       undefined | If given, the value extracted from this field will be used as the Kafka message key.
 `partition_field`           |       undefined | If given, the value extracted from this field will be used as the Kafka message partition.
-`schema_uri_field`          | meta.schema_uri | The value extracted from this field will be used (with `schema_base_uri` and `schema_file_extension`) to download the event's JSONSchema for validation.
+`schema_uri_field`          | $schema         | The value extracted from this field will be used (with `schema_base_uri` and `schema_file_extension`) to download the event's JSONSchema for validation.
 `schema_base_uri`           |       undefined | If given, this will be prefixed to every extracted schema URI.
 `schema_file_extension`     |       undefined | If given, this will be appendede to every extracted schema URI unless the filename in the URI already has an extension.
 `kafka.conf`                |                 | node-rdkafka (and librdkafka) configuration.
 This will be passed directly to the node-rdkafka `kafka.Producer` constructor.
 Make sure you set kafka.conf.metadata_broker_list.